‘The president of trivia’: Seattle-area contestants react to the death of ‘Jeopardy!’ host Alex Trebek

 Nicole Neroulias Gupte, a nonprofit communications consultant who competed on “Jeopardy!” in 2018, recalled a time when Trebek told the studio audience a story about a DIY project he was working on to protect his roof from a woodpecker.

-“We all had a chuckle about Alex Trebek’s nemesis being a little bird, and the visual of him up on his roof, a hammer in one hand and shaking his fist with the other,” said Neroulias Gupte, who lives in Queen Anne and Dehlia, India, in an email.
+“We all had a chuckle about Alex Trebek’s nemesis being a little bird, and the visual of him up on his roof, a hammer in one hand and shaking his fist with the other,” said Neroulias Gupte, who lives in Queen Anne and Delhi, India, in an email.

 When she was on the show in 2016, Neumann said Trebek would answer audience questions during commercial breaks.
 He often answered similar inquiries over and over about what he likes to do in his personal time.